bowman2001/perplexdoc/content/doc/replace/_index.md

 tags: [HTML, Replacements]
 ---

-There are no corresponding elements for some HTML inline tags in Goldmark, Hugo’s Markdown renderer.
-Perplex offers a set of replacements to use them without enabling insecure raw HTML in Markdown.
+There are no corresponding elements for some HTML inline tags in Hugo’s Markdown renderer Goldmark.
+Perplex offers a set of replacements to place them without enabling insecure raw HTML.
 {.p-first} <!--more-->